playfulprogramming/playfulprogramming/content/blog/typescript-type-generics/index.md

 }
 ```

-We could do so with the function call as well:
+WIth these few features, we're able to utilize much of the functionality of generics.

+But I know I've not answered what the `<>` really is for, well - much like type variables there's also the ability to pass types as "type arguments" when generics are applied to a function.

+An example of this would be a syntax like this:

 ```typescript
 logTheValue<number>(3);
 ```

-### Non-Function Generics #{non-function-generics}
+# Non-Function Generics #{non-function-generics}

-That's right - functions aren't the only ones with generics.
-You can use generics in interfaces as you'd seen, but you can also use them in classes (which can be particularly helpful for data structures like this):
+As you saw before with the `LogTheValueReturnType` interface — functions aren't the only ones with generics.
+Additional to using them within functions and interfaces,  you can also use them in classes.

+Classes with generics can be particularly helpful for data structures like this:

 ```typescript
 // DataType might want to be a base64 encoded string, a buffer, or an IntArray